Frequently asked questions

 - Is free of holes, tears or valves that have the potential to release respiratory droplets

-Masks with at least two layers of fabric are most likely to reduce the spread of COVID-19 when they are widely used by people in public settings.
+Masks with at least two layers of fabric are most likely to reduce the spread of COVID-19.

 The following types of face coverings do not adequately contain the respiratory droplets of the wearer: